 The S6 and S6 Edge were the first in the series to ditch the plastic shell and removable battery that had been part of the previous five efforts.
 Instead, these devices featured a metal frame and glass backing, making for an elegant design that The Verge said “looks great and feels even better.”

 Both the S6 and S6 Edge also featured 5.1-inch screens with a pixel density of 577 pixels-per-inch, well above the clarity of competing smartphones at the time.
 In addition, the S6 Edge featured an impressive curved display that wrapped around part of the phone's left and right sides.

-Finally, the S7 and S7 Edge introduced a 12 megapixel setup that Business Insider called “the best camera ever put on a smartphone.”
+Finally, the S7 and S7 Edge introduced a 12-megapixel setup that Business Insider called “the best camera ever put on a smartphone.”
 The new camera was bolstered by dual pixel autofocus, a feature by which each pixel focuses and captures light simultaneously.
-In addition, the S7 excelled in low-light settings due to a f/1.7 aperture that was the widest of any smartphone camera at the time.
+In addition, the S7 excelled in low-light settings due to an f/1.7 aperture that was the widest of any smartphone camera at the time.

 Gizmodo said the S8's rounded edges and curves "create the effect of a display that’s simply floating in the air or hovering just above your hand," adding that the experience "feels like you're looking at a phone from the future..."

 The S8 and S8+ also included a facial recognition unlock feature, as well as an iris detection system for added security.

 March 2018: The Galaxy S9 and S9+ open new avenues for creative expression with improved low-light photography and personalized avatars.